 Nationwide CareMatters II offers a very competitive guaranteed minimum death benefit.
 The guaranteed minimum death benefit is typically 20% of the specified amount, assuming there were no loans or partial surrenders in the policy.
 The specified amount is the amount used to determine LTC benefits and the death benefit in a policy.

-Inflation Protection Options
+Index Inflation Protection Option

 Under this option, the maximum monthly LTC Inflation Benefit Rider Amount will be based on the greater of the performance of a Reference Index (subject to a floor rate of 0% and a cap rate of 6%) and a fixed LTC Rollup Inflation rate of 2%.
 The Reference Index is currently the Medical Care Component of the Consumer Price Index for All Urban Consumers, Unadjusted.

 Elimination Period (Retroactive Payments)

 Nationwide’s CareMatters II is even more unique as it pays retroactive long-term care benefits for the elimination period.
 Once the 90-day elimination period is met, LTC benefits will be paid for those 90-days along with benefits for the first month after your elimination period.

 Premium Payment Options

 CareMatters II also offers the policy owner the option to pay a larger lump-sum premium at the time the policy is issued along with smaller recurring premiums.
 The recurring premiums can be for a period of 5 years, 10 years, to attained age 65, or to attained age 100.

 Undoubtedly, CareMatters II stands out with some very interesting & unique key features.
-However, as stated in our post “5 Things to Consider Before You Buy Hybrid Long-term Care Insurance,” one of the most important things to consider when analyzing a policy is the amount of LTC benefits offered.
+However, as stated in our post “5 Things to Consider When Choosing a Hybrid LTC Policy,” one of the most important things to consider when analyzing a policy is the amount of LTC benefits offered.

 The illustrations of CareMatters II, MoneyGuard II, & PremierCare are for a male age 60 with a single premium of $100,000 & a benefit period of 6 years.
 (Click the illustrations for a larger view)

 Now the illustrations were designed to be as identical as possible in regards to premium input, payment option, benefit period, & inflation protection.

 The Inflation Protection Option for Pacific Life’s PremierCare

 First, Pacific Life’s PremierCare is illustrating at a higher inflation protection amount.
 It is illustrating at 5% compound inflation protection as oppose to CareMatters II 3% compound inflation protection.

 Return of Premium Option for Nationwide’s CareMatters II

-It means based on the illustrations, it would take Nationwide’s CareMatters II 21 years to offer a return of premium that Lincoln’s MoneyGuard II offers on day one.
+It means, based on the illustrations, it would take Nationwide’s CareMatters II 21 years to offer a return of premium that Lincoln’s MoneyGuard II offers on day one.
 Also, it would take 34 years to offer a full return of premium that Pacific Life’s PremierCare offers at year 15.